Haumea (mythology): Relationships

 Haumea is the sister of the gods Kāne and Kanaloa, and sometimes also the wife of Kanaloa.
 Some traditions identify Haumea with Papahānaumoku, the goddess of the Earth, and wife of the sky god Wākea.

 Offspring

-With Kanaloa, Haumea gave birth to the war god Kekaua-kahi, the volcano goddess Pele, as well as Pele's brothers and sisters, including Hi'iaka.
+With Kanaloa, Haumea gave birth to the war god Kekaua-kahi, the volcano goddess Pele, as well as Pele's brothers and sisters, including Hiʻiaka.
 Except for Pele, who was born the normal way, her children were born from various parts of her body.
 From her head, for example, were born Laumiha, Kahaʻula, Kahakauakoko, and Kauakahi.

 Kumulipo

-According to the Kumulipo, a Hawaiian creation chant, Haumea's offspring are:
+According to the Kumulipo, a Hawaiian creation chant, Haumea's offspring are as follows.
+(Note that the macrons are missing, but the ʻokinas should be correct.)